maxharwoodhird/maxharwoodhird.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student researching Markov Chain Monte Carlo under the supervision of Sam Livingstone at University College London.
+I am a PhD student researching Markov Chain Monte Carlo at University College London.
 I also like music.